 4. It is a visual situation as it is a sonic situation: the lonely pilgrim in black suit, sometimes with black hat moves very slowly through streets.
 Without facial interaction with people and surrounded by electric noise, usually connected with crowd rock performances and ecstatic movements of musicians.

-Roi Vaara (1953) is a pioneer in video, installation, performance and collective arts in Finland and internationally best known of his performances.
-His background is in visual arts and in improvisational sound works.
-As soon as his elemental groundwork in his art became clear to himself, he rejected the conventional genre based art disciplines to work on site and situation specific interdisciplinary art forms made live.
-He has done performances since 1978 and since 1988 he has been active in a performance collective Black Market International whose mode of operation is based on free and open exchange of ideas.
+Roi Vaara (1953) is a pioneer in video, installation, performance and collective arts in Finland, and internationally best known for his performances.
+His background is in visual art and improvisational sound works.
+As soon as the elemental groundwork of his art became clear, he rejected the conventional genre based art disciplines to work on site and situation specific interdisciplinary art forms in a live context.
+Vaara has been performing since 1978, and since 1988, he has been active in the performance collective Black Market International whose mode of operation is based on the free and open exchange of ideas.

-Vaara was born in 1953 in Moss (Norway) from Finnish parents, studied art in University of Art and Design (now Aalto University) in 1972–75 in Helsinki and in Jyväskylä University 1976–77 in Finland.
+Vaara was born in 1953 in Moss (Norway) of Finnish parents.
+He studied art at the University of Art and Design (now Aalto University) from 1972–75 in Helsinki and at the Jyväskylä University from 1976–77 in Finland.
 He was granted a state award from the Arts Council of Finland in 2000 and the Niinistö Foundation's Ars Fennica Prize in 2005.
-In 2010 he was nominated (by Esther Ferrer) to 5x5 CASTELLÓ International Art Prize and was awarded Pro Finlandia Medal of the Order of Lion in Finland.
+In 2010 he was nominated (by Esther Ferrer) for the 5x5 CASTELLÓ International Art Prize and was awarded Pro Finlandia Medal of the Order of the Lion.
 Roi Vaara lives and works in Helsinki and Budapest.

 Prepared by: GHMP and Agosto Foundation.